electricimp/AzureIoTHub/README.md

         return;
     }
     server.log("Connected");
-    // Here is a good place to enable some features, like Twins or Direct Methods }
+    // Here is a good place to enable required features, like Twins or Direct Methods }

 function onDisconnect(err) {
     if (err != 0) {
         server.error("AzureIoTHub client disconnected with code: " + err);
-        // Reconnect if disconnection is not initiated by user _azureClient.connect();
+        // Reconnect if disconnection is not initiated by user client.connect();
     }
     server.log("Disconnected");
 }